marcio-marine-corps-soldier/technology/articles/Web3 What It Is and What to Expect for the Future.md

 # Web3: What It Is and What to Expect for the Future?

-*An expert analysis of the decentralized web ecosystem and its trajectory through 2025 and beyond*
+*An expert analysis of the decentralized web ecosystem and its trajectory through 2025 and beyond.*

 *Note: This article is based on verifiable information and aims to provide a realistic, non-speculative overview of the Web3 landscape.*